JonkeyGuan/sonarqube-issue-ai-suggestion/README.md

 ## Note

-This project to demonstrate how to use AI automation to fix Sonar Issues.
-Please do not use it in a production environment directly.
+This project is going to demonstrate how to use AI automation to fix Sonar Issues.
+Please do not use it in a production environment directly without any enhancement and tests.

 ## Dependencies